-I'm sometimes being asked the following questions: Is TD Ameritrade a fraud?
-Is it safe to use, keep money and investments at TD Ameritrade?
+We are sometimes being asked the following questions: Is it TD Ameritrade safe to use, and to keep my money and investments?

-Is account SIPC/FDIC insured?
-The short answer - Yes.
-TD Ameritrade is a legitimate,
+Is TD Ameritrade account SIPC/FDIC insured?
+The short answer is yes, TD Ameritrade is a legitimate,

-safe online broker and I have had account with them since 2002.
-I did have some issues with company's order executions in the past but no
+safe online broker, and we have had account with them since 2002.
+We did have some issues with company's order executions in the past but no

 questions about legitimacy or safety of the company ever existed.
 In fact, TD Ameritrade is one of the three largest, best-known

 and respected brokerage houses in the United States.
-It is reviewed every year by major financial magazines, like Barron's, Kiplinger and
+The firm is reviewed every year by major financial magazines, like Barron's, Kiplinger and

 Smart Money, and always gets high scores.

-You can read about the company in TD Ameritrade Review.
+You can read more about the company in 2014 TD Ameritrade Review.

 About TD Ameritrade: TD Ameritrade, Division of TD Ameritrade, Inc., is a member FINRA/SIPC/NFA.
 TD Ameritrade is a trademark jointly owned by TD Ameritrade